General MEDIA INFORMATION

 EVENT SIZE -- ATTENDANCE :

-- There are over 250 separate sessions happening over the weekend (most on Saturday).
-These include dance parties; dance, instrument and vocal workshops; concerts; dance performances and participatory singing & jamming sessions.
+- There are over 250 separate sessions happening over the weekend.
+These include social dance parties; dance, instrument and vocal workshops; concerts; dance performances, participatory singing and jam sessions, and family-oriented events.

 - Everyone!
 All ages.
-Attendees come primarily from the Capital District area, but many come from the northeastern US and Canada, and even from Europe.
+Attendees come primarily from the Capital District area and much of NYS, but many come from the northeastern US and Canada, and even Europe.

 - While most people come to dance, many Flurry attendees come to sing, play music, learn or listen to music, and just watch dancing.